-The Pam Islands in Raja Ampat (often incorrectly referred to as the Fam Islands) are comparable to the speechless beauty of Wayag.
-However, they lie further west in the Pacific and are removed from the rest of Raja Ampat.
-The Pam Islands are spread over a significant distance of 700 square kilometers, and their main features include the sumptuous Piaynemo Island and Rufas Island with its lagoon.
+Pam islands in Raja Ampat (often incorrectly referred to as the Fam Islands) are comparable to the speechless beauty of Wayag.
+However, they lie further west in the Pacific and are removed from the rest of the Raja Ampat islands.
+Pam islands are spread over a significant distance of 700 square kilometers, and their main features include the beautiful Piaynemo island and Rufas island with its lagoon.
 Except for Piaynemo, all of the islands are low sand cays, densely populated with coconut palms.
 Here are some of the best beaches in Raja Ampat, where the sand slopes away into the ocean, and there is no fear of having to walk on coral.

-Why are they often marked on Raja Ampat maps as the “Fam Islands,” or often simply, “Fam?”
+Why are they often marked on Raja Ampat maps as the “Fam Islands,” or often simply, “Fam” instead of the Pam Islands?
 You may have seen this archipelago listed as the Fam Islands either online or on a map.
 But this is, in fact, a misnomer, that originates from foreign map makers’ mispronunciation of the local names for the islands.
-Be sure to refer to the islands as the “Pam Islands,” as the local people are put off by the mispronunciation, “Fam.”
+Be sure to refer to the islands as “Pam Islands,” because local people are put off by the mispronunciation, “Fam.”
 After mastering the proper pronunciation of the Pam Islands, please get out and explore all of the archipelago; it has so much to offer!

-Piaynemo is the largest and most photogenic island within the Pam islands.
-It is sure to astound.
-The name “Piaynemo,” comes from the local word that refers to the joining of a harpoon head and its shaft.
-This long and uninhabited island is home to another of Raja Ampat’s scenic wonders – the Hidden Bay.
-Take a leisurely 20-minute hike up well-crafted steps to arrive at Piaynemo’s lookout point and see the bay in its entirety.
-In this heavenly bay of many unspoiled beaches, you’ll discover giant hornbills flapping audibly like tropical pterodactyls.
-Dagger-like karst rocks jut out from the ocean surface.
+Dagger-like karst rocks jut out from the ocean surface around Piaynemo.
 Among the towering karst formations, you will find the famous “Pencil Rock,” from which you can jump into the scenic waters, or climb up and look out over the turquoise bay.
 The luscious panoramic view that this lookout affords will inspire you to go back down, put on your snorkeling or diving gear, and hop back into the crystal blue sea.
-If you are feeling especially adventurous, ask a guide to take you to a lake hidden in the jungle near the most southwestern corner of the island.
+If you feel especially adventurous, ask a guide to take you to a lake hidden in the jungle near the most southwestern corner of the island.

-Despite being relatively far removed from the rest of the Raja Ampat regency of islands, the Pam archipelago is worth a visit.
-The Pam islands offer exciting adventures for everyone, whether you enjoy diving, snorkeling, trekking, walking, or simply relax in peace.
-Plan to make one of Pam’s islands your home base for making day trips and visiting the entirety of the Pam archipelago.
-Stay a few days in Pam, and you will never want to leave!
+Despite being relatively far removed from the rest of the Raja Ampat regency of islands, the Pam archipelago is worth visiting.
+Pam Islands offer exciting adventures for everyone, whether you enjoy diving, snorkeling, trekking, walking, or simply relax in peace.
+Plan to make one of Pam’s islands your home base to make day trips and visit the entirety of the Pam archipelago.
+Stay a few days in Pulau Pam, and you will never want to leave!